HomeDirectoriesNiche Law Business Directories for Regional Firms

 I’ll tell you a secret: most law firms make the same directory mistakes repeatedly.
 Learning from others’ failures saves money and frustration.

 The biggest mistake?
 Treating all directories equally.
-Firms create one generic profile and copy-paste across platforms.
+Firms create one generic profile and copy-paste it across platforms.
 This lazy approach ignores each directory’s unique audience and algorithm.

 Firms often chase impressive-sounding metrics that mean nothing.
 “Our profile received 10,000 views!”
 So what?
 If those views don’t convert to enquiries, you’re wasting money.